 When you set a precedent of seeing the pediatric dentist every 6 months, your child will learn to accept that dentist appointments are needed to maintain a healthy smile.
 You can also help them make the connection that taking good care of their teeth is needed to continue eating their favorite foods.

 While children have short attention spans, you can count on them remembering words like “shot” or “pain.”
-While we recommend talking to your child before their appointment so they know what to expect, don’t use words that could scare them.
+We recommend talking to your child before their appointment so they know what to expect and don’t use words that could scare them.
 For example, there’s no reason to go into detail about fillings since your child may not even need them.

 If this is your child’s first appointment, we recommend saying that the dentist needs to examine their smile and count their teeth.
-That way, you’ll be able to frame theirpositively without going into unnecessary detail.
+That way, you’ll be able to frame their first dentist appointment positively without going into unnecessary detail.

 Unlike general dentists, a pediatric dentist has had additional training after dental school to treat babies, children, teenagers, and those with special needs.
 A pediatric dentist also understands the importance of creating a welcoming kid-friendly environment as soon as their young patients walk through the door.
 Pediatric dentists often have games or children’s books in the waiting room to help your child feel more at ease.

-Our pediatric dentists at Mitten Kids Dentistry can help your child overcome dental anxiety so they can maintain a healthy smile.
-To schedule your child’s appointment with our Grand Rapids pediatric dentist, call (616) 942-9840.
+Our pediatric dentists can help your child overcome dental anxiety so they can maintain a healthy smile.
+To schedule your child’s appointment with our Grand Rapids pediatric dentists, call (616) 942-9840.